Madalina088/Aeries_Portal-Project/README.md

 -	all the test data is provided and reviewed including test data (email, password)
 -	cycle summary was created, and test cases were added to the cycle summary
 -	test environment is up and running
--	access to the test environment is given: username : parent@aeries.com | password: 1234
+-	access to the test environment is given: username: parent@aeries.com | password: 1234
 -	smoke test passed

   ### 2.5 Test execution ###